Ir vs irse, irse vs salir – in this post you’ll learn everything you need to know about ‘going’ or ‘leaving’ in Spanish.

 Memorising conjugations does take a little bit of effort.

-My personal favourite method of memorising conjugations is to simply write them out on a piece of paper, cover them up, and then write them out on another piece of paper, as well as saying them out aloud.
+My favourite method of memorising conjugations is to simply write them out on a piece of paper, cover them up, and then write them out on another piece of paper, as well as saying them out loud.

 To improve your memory, try using a few of these memory techniques.